sevcikh/keycloak-mtls/README.md

 Startup Keycloak using `docker-compose up` from the repo root.

 ## Import Keystore ##
 Open the admin console at `http://<ip>:8443` and login with credentials admin:admin.
-Thgis is done by clicking on the master drop down and clicking the Create Realm button.
+This is done by clicking on the master drop down and clicking the Create Realm button.
 Use the exported realm x509-realm-export.json to setup the realm and configure it to do a x509 login.

 Navigate to `https://<host ip>:8443/realms/x509/account/`